discordjs/guide/guide/interactions/buttons.md

 # Buttons

 With the components API, you can create interactive message components.
-In this page, we'll be focusing on how to send, receive, and respond to buttons using discord.js!
+On this page, you will learn how to send, receive, and respond to buttons using discord.js!

 ::: tip
 This page is a follow-up to the [CommandInteraction guide pages](/interactions/registering-slash-commands/).
 Please carefully read those first so that you can understand the methods used in this section.